world-class/REPL/online_courses/free/README.md

     - Transacting on the Blockchain
     - Blockchain and Business: Applications and Implications
     - Blockchain Opportunity Analysis
+- [Blockchain Specialization](https://www.coursera.org/specializations/blockchain) - Coursera.
+Offered by University at Buffalo, The State University of New York.
 - [Introduction to Blockchain Technologies](https://www.coursera.org/learn/introduction-blockchain-technologies) - Coursera.
 Offered by The Business School for the World INSEAD.
 - [Supply Chain Finance and Blockchain Technology Specialization](https://www.coursera.org/specializations/supply-chain-finance-and-blockchain-technology) - Coursera.
 Offered by New York Institute of Finance.
 Includes:
     - Introduction to Supply Chain Finance & Blockchain Technology